sicedia/spiderhub_ai_document_processor/reports/EU – LAC Digital Alliance.md

 ### Main Themes Description

-- **Establishment of the EU-LAC Digital Alliance**: A collaborative framework aimed at enhancing digital cooperation between the EU and Latin American and Caribbean (LAC) countries, promoting shared values and mutual benefits.
+- **Establishment of the EU-LAC Digital Alliance**: A collaborative framework aimed at enhancing digital cooperation between the EU and Latin American and Caribbean countries, promoting shared values and mutual benefits.

 - **Values-Based Cooperation**: The Alliance emphasizes a human-centric approach to digitalization, focusing on universal human rights, democratic principles, and the importance of cybersecurity and data protection.